Looking for the best degree majors for law school?

 Spoiler alert: Criminal justice and pre-law are not on the list.

-It involves a lot of reading, understanding very dense material, plus there is a dose of logic, history, rhetoric (meaning, compelling use of language), writing, research, and critical analysis.
+It involves a lot of reading, and understanding very dense material, plus there is a dose of logic, history, rhetoric (meaning, compelling use of language), writing, research, and critical analysis.

 Diversify Your Mind

 If you plan on becoming an attorney or a judge, and you are in high school or early in college and thinking about the path to take to ensure the best chance of acceptance into law school, it is not a decision to be taken lightly.

 Some of the best advice we’ve ever had was when we were going through school and considering graduate school, one advisor said that if you get one degree in one field, you really should get an advanced degree in something indirect or tangential to your field.

-If you already know you want to go through law school and perhaps get a J.D. someday, you will have to think backwards and take the advice of studying something other than law before you get to law school.
+If you already know you want to go through law school and perhaps get a J.D. someday, you will have to think backward and take the advice of studying something other than law before you get to law school.

-Not All Majors are the Same
+Not All Majors Are the Same

-Staying out of those programs that are directly related to law isn’t just a suggestion, but it stems from research of students in particular majors and their corresponding LSAT scores (more on that later).
+Staying out of those programs that are directly related to law isn’t just a suggestion, but it stems from research on students in particular majors and their corresponding LSAT scores (more on that later).

-We do provide a hint above about the kinds of majors that seem to be better fits and seem to be the most appealing to law schools and which seem to do well with LSAT test-takers.
+We do provide a hint above about the kinds of majors that seem to be better fitted and seem to be the most appealing to law schools and which seem to do well with LSAT test-takers.

-The key here is not to choose a major just because it’s on this list, but choose it because it is interesting to you and you get a very high GPA.
+The key here is not to choose a major just because it’s on this list, but to choose it because it is interesting to you and you get a very high GPA.

 First, the LSAT Numbers

 It is a very interesting list.
-A recent survey of LSAT test-takers categorized the test-takers by their undergraduate majors and found the majors that seemed to score best on the law-school application exam.
+A recent survey of LSAT test-takers categorized the test takers by their undergraduate majors and found the majors that seemed to score best on the law school application exam.

-The best lawyers and law-school students are those who have a variety of skills, some of which are tested in various majors.
+The best lawyers and law school students are those who have a variety of skills, some of which are tested in various majors.